yinrouni/System/Lab1_UnixTerminal/part1/README.md

 > "Refresh!
 We are now in Systems!"

 We have previously done quite a bit of work with data structures such as a linked list.
-Now we are going to connect it with using our terminal to grab some data.
+Now we are going to connect it with using our terminal to grab some data and warm up our systems skills.

+This will also prepare us for our homework, where we are going to automate some of our lives!

 # Part 0 - SSH and git pull